st-gr/docker-swf2pdf/README.md

 We are going to pass the `-t` option for text output to the script.
 We are also using the `-r` option to change the dpi to 300 from the default 200 dpi and finally we are going to change the output filename with the `-o` option.

->`docker run --rm -it -v ~/Documents/myswfs:/home/swf/work st-gr/swf2pdf ./swf2pdf.sh -t -r 300 -o pdftext.pdf work/myswfs/page0*.swf`
+>`docker run --rm -it -v ~/Documents/myswfs:/home/swf/work st0gr/swf2pdf ./swf2pdf.sh -t -r 300 -o pdftext.pdf work/myswfs/page0*.swf`

 The generated PDF contains searchable text at the cost of precision.
 The PDF file will be smaller compared to the print version.

+You can create an alias or shell if you are using this more often.

 ### Output
 The single SWF files will be merged into one PDF named after the folder.
 In our example `myswfs.pdf` inside the same folder as the single SWF files.